A comprehensive guide to all types of background checks

 The drug tests typically vet candidates for the use of illegal drugs such as methamphetamines, THC (marijuana, cannabinoids), Cocaine, Opiates, Phencyclidine, etc.

-6. Sexual Offenses Check
+Sexual Offences Check

-7. Credit Background Check
+Credit Background Check

 The credit background check examines a candidate's credit history.
-The credit history is sourced from recognized and reputed credit agencies.
+The credit history is sourced from recognised and reputed credit agencies.
 Many countries/states have regulations that stipulate that the concerned person is to be informed and their express permission obtained before undertaking credit checks.
 This test helps establish if the prospective hire is financially responsible.
 This check assumes special significance for senior hires in the finance/financial services industries.

 After the hiring decision has been made, firms usually avail of the services of the third-party agency for the credit background check.
 The check is meant to reveal information on the candidate's debt record, credit card debt, mortgage/car payments, student loans, and the payment history on these debts, including details of any late payments.
 Credit report, as required by law, does not include the date of birth and credit score.